ssfsx17/sky-islands/readable.md

 **Pressure Point Strike** - 2 Action Points - Type: Melee - Range: 5
 feet - Target: Single - You do an unarmed attack.
 The damage type is set to the element used.
-If your magical accuracy is 1.5x the target's magical evasion, then you also cause an additional effect based on the element used. - Air: The target flies 50 feet straight up into the air.
+If your magical accuracy is 1.5x the target’s magical evasion, then you also cause an additional effect based on the element used. - Air: The target flies 50 feet straight up into the air.
 If the target has no means of mitigating the fall, then their armor is